Caparisun/Linear_Regression_Project/README.md

 We do believe that the model is quite sufficient, but can't be used solely to predict the actual sales price of a home without viewing the home in reality.
 This is due to the large RSME error in the model.
 Additionally, variables that have a high impact on real estate prices like the neighborhood, location, and urban development were not scored in the dataset and are therefore excluded from the model.

 To increase the precision of the model, the variables that include mostly zero values have to be resampled and balanced.
 We also assume that binning more values into groups could increase accuracy.
-Another topic that wasn't checked was typos.
-We just assumed all values were unique, which is likely untrue.
 We could not identify a causal relationship between high prices and a single variable, it seems like to correlation of multiple values lead to higher prices.